gilesgamon/amazonlinux2-liberty/README.md

 # amazonlinux2-liberty
 IBM Liberty build on AmazonLinux2

-Builds a (set of) container which ultimately provide an example ferret app - thsi part would obviously be wswitched out for something more useful.
+Builds a (set of) container which ultimately provide an example ferret app - this part would obviously be switched out for something more useful.

 The core ideas are taken from IBM's AWS quick start: https://github.com/aws-quickstart/quickstart-ibm-websphere-liberty